lexi-lambda/lexi-lambda.github.io/_src/posts/2018-09-13-custom-core-forms-in-racket-part-ii-generalizing-to-arbitrary-expressions-and-internal-definitions.md

   1. The technology outlined in this post, while perhaps not directly applicable to existing real-world problems, provides a framework for implementing various new kinds of syntax transformations in Racket *without* extending the macro system.
 It demonstrates the expressive power of the macro system, and it hopefully lays the foundation for a better, more high-level interface for users who wish to define their own languages with custom core forms.

-  2. This system provides insight in to the way the Racket macroexpander operates, *in terms of the userspace syntax API*.
+  2. This system provides insight into the way the Racket macroexpander operates, *in terms of the userspace syntax API*.
 The canonical existing model of hygienic macroexpansion, in the aforementioned [Bindings as Sets of Scopes][scope-sets] paper, does not explain the workings of internal definition contexts in detail, and it certainly doesn’t explain them in terms that a Racket programmer would already be familiar with.
 By reencoding those ideas within the macro system itself, an advanced macro writer may be able to more easily connect concepts in the macro system’s implementation to concepts they have already been exposed to.

   3. The capability of the proof-of-concept outlined here demonstrates that the limitation imposed by the existing implementation of the stop list (namely, the way it is implicitly extended with additional identifiers) is essentially artificial, and it can be hacked around with sufficient (albeit significant) effort.
 This isn’t enormously important, but it is somewhat relevant to a recent debate in [a GitHub issue][gh-issue-2154] about the handling of the `local-expand` stop list.